-In 2018 NAFO completed its second performance review, which addressed: conservation and management; compliance and enforcement; governance; science; international cooperation; and financial and administrative issues.
-The report of this second performance review was adopted by the NAFO Commission at its Annual Meeting in 2018.
-The NAFO Commission also formed a Working Group to determine how NAFO should address the performance review's recommendations.
-At the NAFO Annual Meeting in 2019, NAFO established a process for addressing each of the 37 recommendations, which will be reviewed annually at NAFO's Annual Meeting.
-The previous NAFO performance review took place in 2011, with all of its recommendations having been addressed.
+NAFO has undergone two performance reviews, in 2011 and 2018.
+The second performance review addressed conservation and management, compliance and enforcement, governance, science, international cooperation, and financial and administrative issues.
+The report of the second performance review, with 37 recommendations, was adopted by the NAFO Commission at its Annual Meeting in 2018.
+NAFO established a process for addressing each of the recommendations, which have been reviewed at NAFO's Annual Meetings.
 NAFO cooperates extensively with other international organizations, and routinely shares information with other fishery organizations and UN bodies such as FAO and the UN Division for Ocean Affairs and the Law of the Sea (UN-DOALOS).

-IV.
-Peaceful settlement of disputes
+V. Peaceful settlement of disputes